-CU29 events to make the city centre more attractive to those with young families, and to seek provision of new public spaces for outdoor performance that are designed and fitted to host a range of events.

-Life Worth Living Taskforce

-CU30 To seek to adapt and expand the range of public spaces in the city that can host cultural and events activities to allow for increased and more inclusive public engagement with culture and the arts.
+CU29 To encourage greater use of the public realm for cultural events to make the inner city and urban villages more attractive to those with young families for both day and night time events, and to seek provision of new public spaces for outdoor performance that are designed and fitted to host a range of events.
+CU30 Life Worth Living Taskforce To seek to adapt and expand the range of public spaces in the city that can host cultural and events activities to allow for increased and more inclusive

-Percent for Arts Scheme

-CUO53 To seek that all significant scale public projects within the city should make use of the Percent for Arts Scheme, particularly those which will provide new public realm and to require new public buildings of significance to include art work as part of their development.
-CUO54 Public Art All large scale regeneration schemes, whether lodged for planning as a single or multiple applications; where the total scale of regeneration exceeds 25,000 sq. m. shall be required to include an element of public art
+CU057 Percent for Arts Scheme To seek that all significant scale public projects within the city should make use of the Percent for Arts Scheme, particularly those which will provide new public realm and to require new public buildings of significance to include art work as part of their development.
+CUO58 Public Art All large scale regeneration schemes, whether lodged for planning as a single or multiple applications; where the total scale of regeneration exceeds 25,000 sq. m. shall be required to include an element of public art.